xtuml/bridgepoint/doc-bridgepoint/review-minutes/8417_action_dialect_files.dnt.rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   KB   4.2      "have a corresponding a file" > "have a corresponding file" _- 02  min   KB   4.2      clarify that package contains both Functions and EEs _- 03  min   CS   5.1.2    Note the we still use *.oal for error markers, so this section could conflict _- 04  min   LS   5.1.3    Clarify that the xtext editor is a reference to the MASL editor and not part of this work _- 05  min   BM   5.2      Make this section a link or copy it and add it to our FAQ as "What is a PMC?"
-_- 06  min   CS   6.3      "created on load," > "created on load;"
-_- 07  min   BM   6.3      Clarify... does it create all files on first entry, or only the one(s) that are needed?
-_- 08  min   BM   6        Consider re-ordering the points in this section for readability _- 09  min   BM   6.5.1    Another spot to add to the FAQ about the Persistence mechanism _- 10  min   CS   6.5.2    ActionBody may be logically the same as ActionFileManager.
-Consider this.
-_- 11  min   BM   6.5.1    Add a brief description of the interaction with file_io.pei.sql and stream.pei.sql
-_- 12  min   KB   6.6      Clarify is component means Persistable Model Component or xtUML Component _- 13  min   BM   6        Consider and record the implications on model compare of these changes _- 14  min   JR   6.9      Couple of grammar issues in this paragraph _- 15  min   BM   7        Add "None"
+-- Num Type  Who  Section  Comment x- 01  min   KB   4.2      "have a corresponding a file" > "have a corresponding file" x- 02  min   KB   4.2      clarify that package contains both Functions and EEs _- 03  min   CS   5.1.2    Note the we still use *.oal for error markers, so this section could conflict x- 04  min   LS   5.1.3    Clarify that the xtext editor is a reference to the MASL editor and not part of this work _- 05  min   BM   5.2      Make this section a link or copy it and add it to our FAQ as "What is a PMC?" x- 06  min   CS   6.3      "created on load," > "created on load;" x- 07  min   BM   6.3      Clarify... does it create all files on first entry, or only the one(s) that are needed? x- 08  min   BM   6        Consider re-ordering the points in this section for readability _- 09  min   BM   6.5.1    Another spot to add to the FAQ about the Persistence mechanism x- 10  min   CS   6.5.2    ActionBody may be logically the same as ActionFileManager.
+Consider this. x- 11  min   BM   6.5.1    Add a brief description of the interaction with file_io.pei.sql and stream.pei.sql x- 12  min   KB   6.6      Clarify is component means Persistable Model Component or xtUML Component _- 13  min   BM   6        Consider and record the implications on model compare of these changes x- 14  min   JR   6.9      Couple of grammar issues in this paragraph x- 15  min   BM   7        Add "None"
 _- 16  min   BM   9        We have OAL test models that exist to have action bodies in every action home.
 We should reuse this model (and extend it if necessary)
 _- 17  min   BM   9        If no automated test is done, a manual test must be created to capture testing that can be re-run later.
 </pre>